Skip to content

 From gross-inflated books to AGI you can defend.

-Every agency engagement follows the same four-phase rhythm — built so AGI, retainer recognition, project P&L, and freelancer compliance are accurate before anyone tries to make pricing or hiring decisions from them.
+Every agency engagement follows the same four-phase rhythm — built so AGI, retainer recognition, project P&L, and freelancer compliance are accurate before anyone makes pricing or hiring decisions from them.

 Discovery